Faruque Ahamed

-Faruque Ahamed is a playwright and actor in Bangladesh.
+Faruque Ahmed is a playwright and actor in Bangladesh.
 He started his acting career by acting on stage while studying at the department of Geography and Environment of Jahangirnagar University.
 He was introduced across the country by playing a negative role called Rasik Lal in Baro rokom manus broadcast on Bangladesh Television.
 He was a regular face of popular playwright and writer Humayun Ahmed's drama.

 Early life

 Faruque Ahamed was born in Manikganj District of Dhaka division.
 He studied at the department of Geography and Environment at Jahangirnagar University.
 Faruque Ahamed is the father of a daughter.

 Career

 Faruque Ahamed joined Dhaka theatre in 1983.
 There he worked with actors like Humayun Faridi, Afzal Hossain, Suborna Mustafa, Shimul Yousuf, Raisul Islam Asad, Ahmed Rubel and Litu Anam.
 He was associated with theatre for about 25 years.
 While in theatre, he was significantly discussed with his performances in plays like Kirtankhola, pracho, Keramat Mandal, Chakra and Yavati Kanya.

 After passing out of the university, Faruque Ahamed was involved in various NGOs including BRAC for a while.